Logo Image

 Earl William de Longespee

 The magnificent tomb of Earl William at Salisbury Cathedral.
-He is a x 24 generation great grandfather through the Waterton family line.
+He is a x 24 generation great grandfather through the Waterton and Wright family lines.
 He was 3rd Earl of Salisbury, 1st creation and a half brother of Kings John and Richard having been an illegitimate son of King Henry II.
 He was a brave Knight and laid one of the foundation stones of Salisbury Cathedral.
 He was probably murdered at Old Sarum by arsenic poisoning by a rival Knight.

 Click for a larger image of Salisbury Cathedral